kizniche/Mycodo/3.5/README.md

 - [X] Added Sensor: DS18B20 temperature sensor
 - [X] New configuration database (from plain-text file to SQLite)
 - [X] New user database (from MySQL to SQLite)
+- [ ] Add maximum allowed PID output (turn relay on for a maximum of X seconds)
 - [ ] More graph options (y-axis min/max, select sensors to be graphed)
 - [ ] Email notification or audible alarm during critical failure or condition (working on)
 - [ ] Convert time-lapse images to video